 What is Medicated-Assisted Detox?

-Medicated-Assisted Detox is the use of medications under supervision of an addictionologist to help treat the symptoms of detoxification from substance use disorders including opioids, alcohol abuse and more.
+Medicated-Assisted Detox is the use of medications under supervision of a person with substance use disorderionologist to help treat the symptoms of detoxification from substance use disorders including opioids, alcohol abuse and more.
 Detoxification is often the most uncomfortable and most feared process of recovery.
 Cliffside Malibu takes great care in ensuring that this process is as comfortable and stress-free as possible.

 Detoxing is one of the very first steps in the recovery process.
 Once the body has become dependent on a substance for a long period of time, their brain can become chemically altered to require the substance.
 When the substance is no longer supplied, such as in beginning treatment, withdrawal symptoms begin immediately and are often highly uncomfortable.